RybaPila-IT/The-Duck-Game/README.md

 ## How to run the application.

 Running the application is really easy. <br>
-After installing gradle software and downloading the repository type in the terminal following command: <br>
+After installing gradle software and downloading the repository, type in the terminal following command: <br>
 `./gradlew run` <br>
-After performing those actions game should lunch without any problems.
+After performing those actions game should launch without any problems.

 ---